ec-jrc/cbm/iacs_qa/data_validation/README.md

 ### Outputs

-When you run the data validation script, several outputs are generated depending on the validation steps that are executed.
-These outputs are logged into files or displayed as part of the command-line interface.
-Here's a breakdown of the outputs:
+When you run the data validation script, several outputs are generated depending on the validation steps executed.
+These outputs are logged into files or displayed in the command-line interface.
+Here's a breakdown:

-1. **Log File**:
-   - A log file named `<input_file_name>_log.txt` is created in the same directory as the input file.
-It contains details of the validation process, including errors, warnings, and execution time.

-2. **Duplicate Log**:
+- **Log File**: Records validation details, including errors and execution time, in `<input_file_name>_log.txt`.
-   - If duplicates are found, they are logged in `<input_file_name>_duplicates_log.txt`.
+- **Duplicate Log**: Duplicates are logged in `<input_file_name>_duplicates_log.txt`.

-3. **Null Value Log**:
-   - If null values are detected, they are recorded in the main log file.
+- **Null Value Log**: Null values are noted in the main log file.

-4. **Area Validation Log**:
-   - If area values are incorrect (invalid format or negative/zero values), they are logged in `<input_file_name>_area_amount_log.txt`.
+- **Area Validation Log**: Invalid area values are logged in `<input_file_name>_area_amount_log.txt`.

-5. **Terminal Output**:
-   - Progress updates and any errors encountered are printed in the terminal during execution, providing real-time feedback to the user.
+Progress updates and errors are also printed in the terminal during execution for real-time feedback.

 ### Notes:
 - Make sure the `input-file` is in the supported format (currently only CSV) and contains the expected columns.